City of Montgomery, AL

 Home MenuMayor Steven L. Reed

-Mayor Reed is a proud graduate of the Montgomery Public School system.
-He earned his Bachelor of Arts degree, cum laude, from Morehouse College and a Master of Business Administration degree from Vanderbilt University’s Owen Graduate School of Management.
-Mayor Reed and his wife Tamika are the proud parents of three children.
+A cum laude graduate of Morehouse College, Mayor Reed earned his MBA from Vanderbilt University’s Owen Graduate School of Management.
+He and his wife, Tamika, are the proud parents of three children.

 Duties of the Mayor